-independent = results should not be read-only, but should be published so that they can be reused (e.g. by publishing under a public license)
+• independent = results should not be read-only, but should be licensed under a public license that allows reuse (e.g. Creative Commons)

 There are two basic open access models – green and gold route to open access.